ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-react/custom-pin.md

 ## Create the PIN Dialog

-Since this isn't a trainig on "How to Create a Modal Dialog", let's just steal some code for that 😃
+Since this isn't a training on "How to Create a Modal Dialog", let's just steal some code for that 😃

 Just grab the PIN dialog files from the <a href="https://github.com/ionic-team/tea-taster-react/tree/feature/identity-vault/src/pin-dialog" target="_blank">completed example</a> for this training and copy it into your application.